esl/amoc/integration_test/README.md

 ```

 When the demo cluster is up and running you can access its
-different components using the next addresses:
+different components using the following addresses:
  * Amoc Swagger UI:
     * [amoc-1](http://localhost:8081/api-docs/)
     * [amoc-2](http://localhost:8082/api-docs/)